lnemenl/minishell/README.md

 ---

 ## Usage
-Fire these up at the `shit-shell: ` prompt:
+Fire these up at the `hive-shell: ` prompt:

 - Pipe it:
   ```bash